Checklists are great for tracking tasks and staying on top of your cases! π΅οΈββοΈ

 Managing checklist items in a case

-In a case, you can mark accomplished checklist items as Complete.
-Items can also be marked as NA or Not Applicable.
+Items can be marked as NA or Not Applicable.
 This helps users stay organized and track progress easily.

-To mark an item as complete, simply check the corresponding box.
 To mark an item as NA or not applicable, open the checklist item and click on "...".
 Next, select set as NA.
+Tasks marked as NA appear will have broken lines in the progress bar.
 From here, you can also delete the checklist item.

 To view these marked items, simply toggle the Show completed items button at the bottom part of the checklist!